bikeshaving/crank/docs/WIP.md

 ```

 ## Special Tags
 Crank provides a couple element tags which have special meaning when rendering.
-In actuality, these tags are symbols and behave similarly to string tags, except they affect the way element diffing and rendering works.
+In actuality, these tags are symbols and behave similarly to string tags, except they affect the diffing algorithm to allow you to render multiple elements into a parent, render into multiple roots, or skip rendering altogether.

 ### Fragment
 Crank provides a `Fragment` tag, which allows you to render multiple siblings in a parent without wrapping them in another DOM node.
 Under the hood, iterables which appear in an element tree are actually implicitly wrapped in a Fragment element by the renderer.